Jean-François Bouchard

-Jean-François Bouchard (born March 16, 1968) Jean-Francois Bouchard is a lens-based visual artist whose photographic work has been exhibited in Montreal, New York, Tel Aviv, Toronto, Miami, and Paris.
+Jean-François Bouchard (born March 16, 1968) is a Canadian lens-based visual artist whose photographic work has been exhibited in Montreal, New York, Tel Aviv, Toronto, Miami, and Paris.
 He is also co-founder of Sid Lee, the creative services agency he launched with Philippe Meunier in 1993.
 He later founded C2, a global platform and series of events exploring the intersection between creativity and commerce.

 Background

-Jean-François Bouchard was born in Montréal in 1968.
-He went to boarding school at Collège Notre-Dame and studied law at the University of Ottawa.
-Before co-founding Sid Lee in 1993, he worked as an articling lawyer at Lavery and at the Ministère du Revenu du Québec.

-Bouchard is also a visual artist and photographer and has exhibited in Montreal, Paris, Miami, and Toronto.
+Jean-François Bouchard was born in Montreal in 1968.
+He attended Collège Notre-Dame, a boarding school, and studied law at the University of Ottawa.
+Before co-founding the creative company Sid Lee in 1993, he worked as an articled clerk (supervised beginning lawyer) at the Montreal-based Lavery law firm and at the Ministère du Revenu du Québec.
+Bouchard is also a visual artist and photographer who has exhibited in Montreal, Paris, Miami, and Toronto.

 Career

 Sid Lee

-Bouchard co-founded creative company Diesel/Sid Lee in 1993 with art director Philippe Meunier, whom he met at 16 when they launched a short-lived student newspaper which featured Jane Fonda in its first edition.
+Bouchard co-founded the creative services company Diesel/Sid Lee in 1993 with art director Philippe Meunier, whom he met at 16 when they launched a short-lived student newspaper which featured Jane Fonda in its first edition.
 Some of Sid Lee's first clients were the Greek restaurant near their office, a plumber, Bouchard's dentist, and Sleeman Brewery.
 In 2006 Diesel was renamed as Sid Lee (an anagram of “diesel”) to avoid confusion with the popular Italian jeans brand, Diesel.
 Sid Lee went on to collaborate internationally with brands such as Cirque du Soleil, Adidas, The North Face, Absolut Vodka, Videotron, Ubisoft, and many others.

 Bouchard was CEO of Sid Lee from 1993 to early 2017, when Bertrand Cesvet took helm of the company after playing a central role in its development since 1997 as the third member of the partnership.
 The ownership of the company eventually expanded to include more than 30 partners.
 In 2012, Cirque du Soleil, a long-time partner and client, acquired a significant minority stake in the company.
 In 2015, Sid Lee was acquired by kyu, the strategic operating unit of the Japanese Hakuhodo DY Holdings to facilitate further expansion.

 In 2006, Bouchard was listed among Canada's Top 40 Under 40 and was also named Young Entrepreneur of the Year by the Jeune Chambre de commerce de Montréal (Young Chamber of Commerce).

 In 2011, Bouchard was selected along with his partners as the Personality of the Week by La Presse.